 As noted earlier, net position can serve as a useful indicator of the Foundation's financial position.
-Net position for the Foundation increased by \$79,884.83 for the fiscal year ended June 30, 2019, to \$1,609,236.59.
+Net position for the Foundation increased by \$279,866.99 for the fiscal year ended June 30, 2020, to \$1,889,103.58.
+For the fiscal year 2020, the Foundation was impacted by COVID-19 but managed to have a positive year as shown by the increase in net position.

-Total assets increased by \$84,598.27 or 5.53% from the prior year.
-Other noncurrent assets increased by \$99,866.55 or 7.21%.
-The increase is a result of realized gains on investments, dividend income, and an increase in noncurrent cash due to additions to endowments.
-Most of the Foundation's net position, 88.54%, is invested in equity and debt mutual funds.
+Total assets increased by \$275,153.55 or 17.05% from the prior year.
+The majority of this increase is in other noncurrent assets which increased by \$273,611.77.
+The increase is because the Foundation received two capital grants.
+One grant was for \$149,918.00 to purchase welding booths and accessories for the new Advanced Manufacturing and Corporate Training Center and another grant for \$10,700.00 to upgrade the greenhouse.
+Both grants remained unspent at year end.
+Additionally, the increase is a result of dividends earned on investments, unrealized gains on investments, and an increase in noncurrent cash due to additions to endowments.
+Most of the Foundation's net position, 82.36%, is invested in equity and debt mutual funds.